concord-consortium/report-service/README.md

 ### Requirements:

  * You should install the firebase CLI via: `npm i -g firebase-tools`
- * You shouuld be logged in to firebase: `firebase login`
+ * You should be logged in to firebase: `firebase login`

 You deploy firebase functions and rules directly from the working directory using the `firebase deploy` command.
 You can see `firebase deploy help` for more info.